 - She used it correctly.
 I don’t know if she’s a genius or just a really rude tiny person.

-As a parent, you have to make the choice- you either address it, risking making a bigger deal out of the prohibited word -rendering it MORE appealing-, or you downplay it, hoping it will float harmlessly away instead of rearing it’s ugly little head at the next family function.
+As a parent, you have to make the choice- you either address it, which risks making a bigger deal out of the prohibited word (rendering it MORE appealing), or you downplay it, hoping it will float harmlessly away instead of rearing it’s ugly little head at the next family function.

 I asked #1 where she had heard that word, & she sang like a canary, passing up an aunt’s name that shall remain nameless.